saviviro/gmvarkit/README.md

 # The same functions used in the demonstration of the reduced form model also
 # work with structural models.

+## StMVAR and G-StMVAR models ##

+# Fit a StMVAR(2, 2) model
+fit22t <- fitGSMVAR(gdpdef, p=2, M=2, model="StMVAR", ncalls=1, seeds=1)

+# Printout shows that there is an overly large degrees of freedom estimate
+# in the 2nd regime!
+fit22t

+# So we change it to GMVAR type by switching to the appropariate G-StMVAR model
+fit22gs <- stmvar_to_gstmvar(fit22t)

+# Printout of the appropriate G-StMVAR model that is based on the above StMVAR model.
+fit22gs

+# Switch to the stastitically identified structural model
+fit22gss <- gsmvar_to_sgsmvar(fit22gs)

+# Printout of the structural model that is implied by the reduced form model
+fit22gss
 ```

 ## References